Last updated on 2023-06-27

 View a video tutorial on downloading data (i.e., backing up data) at your monitoring station site.

-Although data can be stored on the microSD card for >800 years and the Monitor My Watershed data portal also has long-term data storing capacity, data should be backed up to a secure hard drive or server on a regular basis.
+Although data can be stored on Mayfly logger’s microSD card and the Monitor My Watershed data portal also has long-term data storing capacity, data should be backed up to a secure hard drive or server on a regular basis.
 Recommended data back-up frequency is every six to eight weeks if data are transmitted to the data portal and every two weeks if data are only stored on the microSD card.
 This process ensures that long term data records are secure even if damage to Mayfly Data Logger, microSD card, or a website malfunction occurs.

 Downloaded data files should be filed chronologically and each file title should include a unique identifier for the particular station and the date range or download date of the file.